 Love Deal in White Cliffs Country, Kent?
 Now you can "live like a local" online!
 "The History Project" - a Deal-based non-profit initiative - is bringing history to life, digitally.
-Lovers of local Kentish history - including visitors who might normally join the Project's historic guided walking tours - can now enjoy the experience remotely, through a new series of digital Zoom talks, available to book now.
+Lovers of local Kentish history - including visitors who might normally join the Project's historic guided walking tours - can now enjoy the experience remotely, through a new series of online talks, available to book now.

 George and Peter from non-profit The History Project support schools with educational packages, bringing history to life in the classroom (image ©The History Project)